Responsibilities and Procedures

-- To develop accurate and useful job descriptions of all positions.
+- Develop accurate and useful job descriptions of all positions.

-- To provide the student with all the necessary paperwork for payroll processing.
+- Provide the student with all the necessary paperwork for payroll processing.
 Ensure that the student visits the Career Development Office for processing before he/she begins work.

-- To provide specific training in those areas listed on the job description.
+- Provide specific training in those areas listed on the job description.

-- To set up a work schedule, preferably in writing, for the student.
+- Set up a work schedule, preferably in writing, for the student.

-- To review all department policies with the student, including discipline procedures.
+- Review all department policies with the student, including discipline procedures.

-- To be available and encourage the student to ask questions.
+- Be available and encourage the student to ask questions.

-- To see that time reports are submitted according to deadlines established by the payroll schedule provided by Student Employment.
+- See that time reports are submitted according to deadlines established by the payroll schedule provided by Student Employment.

-- To establish and review expected and appropriate dress, behavior, use of university and office resources, and standard operating procedures with the student.
+- Establish and review expected and appropriate dress, behavior, use of university and office resources, and standard operating procedures with the student.